VictorAksionov/xchange/README.md

 * @types/Axios: Type definitions for Axios.
 * Nodemon: A server utility library, in editor changes monitoring,restarts the server whenever code changes are detected.
+* Jest a testing framework
+* Type definitions for jest
+* ts-jest jest support for typescript

 ## Usage